Office Guidance for “Low" Workplace Community Levels

 - Shared equipment like copiers, printers, coffee pots, etc., should be cleaned regularly to reduce the risk of contamination.

 - If support personnel (e.g., ORF, CIT, OIIT, etc.) needs to visit your work location ensure physical distancing is met.
 Step out of your workspace if necessary while they do their work.
-Limit in-person contact as much as possible, and face coverings must be worn at all times if in-person contact is needed.
+Limit in-person contact as much as possible, and face coverings are recommended at all times if in-person contact is needed.
 Most IT functions can be done using a feature where the IT specialist can remotely install and work on your computer from their office or home location.
 These features should be used to the fullest extent possible to avoid in person work.

 The ORS Medical Arts Branch has created visual graphics to assist with these recommendations.
 Please visit their